mrisher/smtp-sts/reporting.md

 * `receiving-mx-helo`: (optional) The HELO or EHLO string from the banner announced during the reported session.
-* `success-aggregate`: The aggregate number (integer) of successfully negotiated SSL-enabled connections to the receiving site.
+* `success-aggregate`: The aggregate number (integer) of successfully negotiated TLS-enabled connections to the receiving site.
-* `failure-aggregate`: The aggregate number (integer) of failures to negotiate an SSL-enabled connection to the receiving site.
+* `failure-aggregate`: The aggregate number (integer) of failures to negotiate an TLS-enabled connection to the receiving site.
 * `session-count`: The number of (attempted) sessions that match the relevant `result-type` for this section.
 * `additional-info-uri`: An optional URI pointing to additional information around the relevant `result-type`.
 For example, this URI might host the complete certificate chain presented during an attempted STARTTLS session.
-* `failure-reason-code`: A text field to include an SSL-related error code or error message.
+* `failure-reason-code`: A text field to include an TLS-related error code or error message.

 # Appendix 3: Example JSON Report